overprotocol/kairos/README.md

+This branch contains implementation of [ethanos](https://arxiv.org/abs/1911.05953) - a core feature of Overprotocol.
+This feature is currently deactivated.

 ## Kairos
 Official golang implementation of the Over protocol execution layer, based off of [official golang implementation of the Ethereum protocol](https://github.com/ethereum/go-ethereum).

 ## Building the source